-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 17. Highschool of The Dead (2010)

 A zombie apocalypse is a lot more entertaining to watch when there are lots of sexy and busty beauties running around and being badasses.
-This is the reason why ‘Highschool of The Dead’ is an entertaining anime.
-Japan suddenly finds itself engulfed in a zombie apocalypse.
-As society starts to collapse on itself the survivors try hard to remain alive.
+This is the reason why ‘Highschool of The Dead’ is such an entertaining anime.
+When Japan suddenly finds itself engulfed in a zombie apocalypse, the society starts to collapse on itself while the survivors try hard to remain alive.

-Takashi Kimuro learns the hard way what it means to survive as he has to kill his friend who was bitten by a zombie.
-Takashi promises to himself that he will protect Rei Miyamoto who was the girlfriend of Takashi’s now dead friend.
+Takashi Kimuro learns his lesson in survival the hard way as he has to kill his friend who was bitten by a zombie.
+Takashi promises to himself that he will protect Rei Miyamoto, who was the girlfriend of Takashi’s now dead friend.
 Soon, the duo is joined by other school students who group to find a way to survive the apocalypse.
-Among this group are some beautiful and sexy ladies.
+Among this group are some beautiful and sexy ladies who get involved in several sexually provocative scenes.
+All the episodes are available here.

 Read More: Best Ecchi Anime